flukejones/DIYDoom/tutorial/README.md

 ![Debug](../img/debug.png)

-One final thing for today, we have seen all those vertexes numbers, is there an easy way to plot those without actually writing the code, I don’t want to invest time then find out we were not working in the right direction.
+One final thing for today, we have seen all those vertexes numbers, is there an easy way to plot those without writing the code, I don’t want to invest time then find out we were not working in the right direction.
 For sure someone out there implemented graph plotter.
-Surely I googled "draw points on a graph" and first result was a website called [Plot Points - Desmos](https://www.desmos.com/calculator), you can paste from your clipboard with multiple points and it should draw them for you.
+Surely, I googled "draw points on a graph" and first result was a website called [Plot Points - Desmos](https://www.desmos.com/calculator), you can paste from your clipboard with multiple points and it should draw them for you.
 We will need to format as flowing "(x, y)".
 That is easy just let’s change our print function to do that for us.

 ``` cpp
 cout << "("  << vertex.XPosition << "," << vertex.YPosition << ")" << endl;